Home AI/ML Domain Adaptation for Time-Series Anomaly Detection: Complete Implementation Guide with Full Training Scripts

 pip install -r requirements.txt

-Tip: If you have a CUDA-capable GPU, install PyTorch with CUDA support for significantly faster training: pip install torch --index-url https://download.pytorch.org/whl/cu121
+Tip: On systems with a CUDA-capable GPU, install PyTorch with CUDA support for substantially faster training: pip install torch --index-url https://download.pytorch.org/whl/cu121

 Configuration and Hyperparameters

-Centralizing configuration prevents magic numbers from scattering across your codebase.
-We use a Python dataclass so the IDE gives you autocompletion and type checking for free.
+Centralizing configuration prevents magic numbers from being scattered across the codebase.
+A Python dataclass is used here so that the IDE provides autocompletion and type checking without additional effort.

 config.py